STUDY

 Downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

-This is the first clinical practice module, providing an introductory experience for students and an opportunity to apply foundational theoretical knowledge gained on campus to practice.
-The primary focus of this module is on the core elements of the radiotherapy pathway: localisation in CT, megavoltage and superficial treatment with a short placement in an allied area e.g. clinic.
-Students will be required to demonstrate competence related to the core areas of practice, commensurate with level 4 and mapped to the HCPC standards of proficiency.
+This module will comprise of two placements blocks, the first of which provides an introductory experience for you and an opportunity to apply foundational theoretical knowledge gained on campus to practice.
+The primary focus of this module is on the core elements of the radiotherapy pathway: localisation in CT, megavoltage and superficial treatment with a placement in an allied area e.g. clinic.

-This clinical practice module will provide an opportunity for students to build upon their experiences from Therapeutic Radiography Practice 1 and continue to apply theoretical knowledge to practice.
-Students will be required to demonstrate competence related to the core areas of practice, commensurate with level 4 and mapped to the HCPC standards of proficiency.
+This module will then enable you to build upon these foundational skills within their second block of practice placement, continuing to apply theoretical knowledge to practice and continue evidencing competence in the core areas of practice.
+You will be required to demonstrate competence related to the core areas of practice, commensurate with level 4 and mapped to the HCPC standards of proficiency.

 Waterfront Building reflecting in the marina